sampsyo/approxbib/approxbib.md

  year = {2012},
 }

-@inproceedings{palem-arcs,
-  author    = {Andreas Heinig and
-               Vincent John Mooney and
-               Florian Schmoll and
-               Peter Marwedel and
-               Krishna V. Palem and
-               Michael Engel},
-  title     = {Classification-Based Improvement of Application Robustness
-               and Quality of Service in Probabilistic Computer Systems}, booktitle = {International Conference on Architecture of Computing Systems (ARCS)}, year      = {2012},
-}

-@inproceedings{freton,
-    title={A Fault Criticality Evaluation Framework of Digital Systems for Error Tolerant Video Applications},
-    author={Yuntan Fang and Huawei Li and Xiaowei Li}, year={2011},
-    booktitle=ats,
-}

 @INPROCEEDINGS{robustification,
 author={Sloan, J. and Kesler, D. and Kumar, R. and Rahimi, A.}, booktitle=dsn, title={A numerical optimization-based methodology for application robustification: Transforming applications for error tolerance}, year={2010},
-}

-@inproceedings{besteffort,
- author = {Jiayuan Meng and Chakradhar, Srimat and Raghunathan, Anand}, title = {Best-effort parallel execution framework for Recognition and mining applications}, booktitle = ipdps, year = {2009},
 }

 @inproceedings{sjava,